Session 8: Multi-Modal & Advanced RAG Variants - Test Solutions¶

 Explanation: MRAG 3.0 represents the current frontier with autonomous systems that dynamically reason about multimodal content and intelligently plan their processing strategies.
 While MRAG 2.0 preserves semantic integrity, MRAG 3.0 adds autonomous intelligence including intelligent query parsing, dynamic strategy selection, self-correcting reasoning, and integration with Session 7's cognitive reasoning capabilities.

-In RRF, what does the parameter 'k' control?
+Question 3: In RRF, what does the parameter 'k' control?

 A) The number of query variants generated